mrchrisok/OandaV20.2/README.md

 Written in C# 7.0

+Version 2 Improvements
+- Strongly typed parameters for all V20 api operations
+- XML documentation comments for all properties and methods
+- Fully updated to Oanda REST-V20 Release 3.0.22

 To get the repo, run: git clone https://github.com/mrchrisok/OANDAV20.2.git

 To install the Nuget package, run: Install-Package OkonkwoOandaV20